Knowledge-Driven Federated Graph Learning on Model Heterogeneity: Methodology

-In this study, we propose a model-centric heterogeneous federated graph learning framework designed to leverage diverse graph data and GNN models from multiple clients for collaborative training, while ensuring the protection of data privacy.
+In this study, we propose an MHtFGL framework designed to leverage diverse graph data and GNN models from multiple clients for collaborative training, while ensuring the protection of data privacy.